avioane/InvadeEarth/readme.md

 Solution:
 - Point to your JDK (1.8 or whatever)
-- INDIVIDUALLY - add the libraries are located under ..\InvadeEarth\web\ (select all the libraries in this folder, don't add the folder)
+- Right-click Libraries, click "addJAR/Folder" and select ALL .jar files located under ..\InvadeEarth\web\ (select all the libraries in this folder, don't add the folder)
+- NOTE: I added separately:
+-   commons-codec-1.3.jar (not sure if it had any effect)
+-   dualrpc-common-2.0.2.jar (solved some of the errors)
+-   InvadeEarthResources.jar (not sure if it had any effect)
+-   Removed dualrpcserver.jar, dualrpcclient.jar and added dualrpc-client-2.0.2.jar, dualrpc-server-2.0.2.jar (solved the rest of the errors)
 - Clean & Build

 5. I got this error in InvadeEarth.java: